jeromeabel/kungfuschool/src/content/student/olivier/index.md

 ---
-first: Olivier
+first: Ben
 last: '?'
 avatar: ./avatar.jpg
-testimonial: Le Kung Fu, avant d'être un art martial et un sport de combat, c'est clairement une philosophie de vie.
+testimonial: Kung Fu, before being a martial art and a combat sport, it is clearly a philosophy of life.
 yearOfPractice: 11
 ---